Seborinos/NCutYX/README.md

 # Example

-' #This sets up the initial parameters for the simulation. n=200 #Sample size
+`#This sets up the initial parameters for the simulation. n=200 #Sample size
  B=5000 #Number of iterations in the simulated annealing algorithm.
  L=1000 #Temperature coefficient.